Coronary Angiography: A Heartbeat Away from Better Care

 Risks and Considerations

-While coronary angiography is generally safe, it is important to recognize that, like all invasive procedures, it carries certain risks.
-These risks are typically low but may include:
+While coronary angiography is generally considered safe, it is an invasive procedure and carries certain risks.
+These risks are typically low, especially when performed by experienced clinicians in a well-equipped setting, but patients should be informed of potential complications, which may include:

 A. Bleeding and Bruising